Joel-HsienChi/PointRobotUi/Developer_Manual.md

    ```bash
    /Python_Folder/UI_MySQL.py
    ```
+   please run it in directory `/Python_Folder` with python.

 2. This program is currently running a local database, please edit the database information before running the program, which are located in two places: